Welcome to Braille Codes#

 To represent sequences, where keys are pressed and released to affect how the next set of keys is interpreted, I separate each set of keys by the word “then”.
 Thus, the at sign is “4, then, 1” and double dagger is “4, then, 6, then, 1, 2, 4, 5, 6”

-It’s important to understand the press and hold as you start digging into using something like the Hable One device.
+It’s important to understand press vs hold as you start digging into using something like the Hable One device.
 With the Hable One, for example, you’re not only typing braille characters, you’re controlling a mobile device and the Hable One itself.
-For this you’ll need to press and hold until you get some response (haptic in the case of the Hable One).
+For this you’ll need to hold down a key until you get some response (haptic in the case of the Hable One).
 In some cases, you need to hold down one key while pressing another.
 For example, on the Hable One, to navigate around text a character at a time, you hold down the 7 key and press and release the 4 key.

 Of course I’ll make mistakes and probably forget a “hold” somewhere, for example.
 Keeping these notes in mind will hopefully encourage you to experiment when something isn’t working quite like the description.
 Try holding until you get feedback if you pressed and released and didn’t get the result you expected.